searKing/golang/tools/go-syncmap/README.md

 ## Download/Install

-The easiest way to install is to run `go get -u github.com/searKing/golang/tools/go-syncmap` .
+The easiest way to install is to run `go get install github.com/searKing/golang/tools/go-syncmap` .
 You can also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/go-syncmap`.

 ## Inspiring projects